 The notes also contain organizational information at the beginning.
 Please read this to find out about the details regarding assessment, and how you are expected to work.

 Copies of the notes are handed out at the start of each semester.
 Left-over copies are deposited with the Student Support Centre.
 If you lose your notes and no copies are left you can print them again.

-For students who would like all the notes in one document, with a glossary that covers the entire document, these are available here.
+For students who would like all the notes in one document, these are available here.
 These notes are the basis for a text book that I am writing.
 If you are a student taking COMP11120 this year then note that you will receive a different set of notes on Logic (Chapter 3), from my collague Renate Schmidt.
 Please note that the notes for Semester 2 will be reviewed, and the current version will not be the one that to be handed out at the start of Semester 2.

 This course began a restructing phase in the academic year 2014/2015.
 Since then the staff, and quite a bit of the material, has been substantially changed.
 We here give an overview of those changes.

 For each week you have an examples class for the course unit.
 For each class you are given a number of exercises which you are expected to (try to) solve.
-You have to do this before the start of the examples classes to get the marks.
+Make sure you submit your work by the deadline.

 The point of the examples classes is to